Kirk Kerkorian: Auto industry

 On April 5, 2007, Kirk Kerkorian made a $4.58 billion bid for the Chrysler Group, the U.S. arm of Daimler-Chrysler.
 After Daimler-Chrysler announced they were interested in selling the Chrysler division on February 14, large investors such as Cerberus Capital Management, The Blackstone Group and Magna International each announced intentions to bid on the company.
 Kerkorian's bid, while not expected, was not surprising given his long involvement in the U.S. automobile industry.
 During the bidding process, he sought the aid of his close associate Jerome York who was a former CFO at both Chrysler and IBM.
-On May 14, 2007 80% of the Chrysler arm of Daimler-Chrysler was sold to Cerberus for $7.4 billion.
+On May 14, 2007, 80% of the Chrysler arm of Daimler-Chrysler was sold to Cerberus for $7.4 billion.

 Kerkorian began buying Ford Motor Company stock in April 2008, and spent about $1 billion to accumulate a 6% stake in the automaker.
 By October 2008, the investment had lost two-thirds of its value, and he began selling.
 Tracinda explained, "In light of current economic and market conditions, it sees unique value in the gaming and hospitality and oil and gas industries and has, therefore, decided to reallocate its resources and to focus on those industries."

 On October 21, Tracinda sold the 7.3 million Ford shares at an average price of $2.43, and said it planned to cut further its existing 6.1 percent stake in Ford, for a potential total loss of more than half a billion dollars.
 Kerkorian sold his remaining stake in Ford on December 29, 2008.

 Wealth

-Kerkorian's net worth in 2008 was $16.0 billion according to Forbes magazine, making him the 41st richest person in the world and the richest person in California at that time.
-By 2011, Kerkorian was among those hardest hit by stock market recession as his net worth tumbled to $3.2 billion.
-In 2013 he was listed as the 412th richest person with a net worth of $3.9 billion.
+Kerkorian's net worth in 2008 was $16 billion according to Forbes magazine, making him the 41st richest person in the world and the richest person in California at that time.
+By 2011, Kerkorian was among those hardest hit by the stock market recession as his net worth tumbled to $3.2 billion.
+In 2013, he was listed as the 412th richest person with a net worth of $3.9 billion.

 Personal life

 Kerkorian was an "intensely private person".
 He almost never gave interviews and seldom appeared in public.
 "Kerkorian rarely attended board meetings and never gave speeches.
 He was shy, but was a tough negotiator.
 Those who knew him describe him not as a Hughesian hermit, but as a gentle, gracious, normal guy."

 Kerkorian was an avid tennis player, played in tournaments, associated with other players like Lornie Kuhle, and routinely played with Alex Yemenidjian, a former MGM executive, and former owner of the Tropicana Las Vegas resort.
-He had a penchant for expensive clothes (especially custom-made outfits by Italian designer Brioni), but drove relatively low cost vehicles, such as a Pontiac Firebird, Jeep Grand Cherokee and a Ford Taurus.
+He had a penchant for expensive clothes (especially custom-made outfits by Italian designer Brioni), but drove relatively inexpensive vehicles, such as a Pontiac Firebird, Jeep Grand Cherokee and a Ford Taurus.

-Kerkorian died in Beverly Hills, California on June 15, 2015, nine days after his 98th birthday.
-He is buried at Inglewood Park Cemetery in Inglewood, California near Los Angeles.
+Kerkorian died in Beverly Hills, California, on June 15, 2015, nine days after his 98th birthday.
+He is buried at Inglewood Park Cemetery in Inglewood, California, near Los Angeles.